Marc Verica

-Marc Verica (born March 26, 1988) is an American football quarterback who is currently a free agent.
+Marc Verica (born March 26, 1988) is an American former football quarterback.
 He was signed by the Washington Redskins as an undrafted free agent in 2011, out of the University of Virginia.
 He signed to play for the Cougars de Saint-Ouen l'Aumône, France for the 2012 season.

-Early years
+Early life

 Marc Verica attended Monsignor Bonner High School in Drexel Hill, a suburb of Philadelphia.
 As a senior, he completed 81 of 160 passes for 899 yards and three touchdowns in nine games; he missed two games due to an injury and his team lost both.
 As a junior, he completed 112 passes in 222 attempts for 1,545 yards and eight touchdowns.
 Verica was named to league, county, and city all-star teams as a junior.
 His position coach in high school previously had coached former Cavalier quarterback Matt Schaub.
 In addition to Virginia, Verica was offered a scholarship by Wisconsin.